House of Paquin: House of Paquin under Jeanne

-In 1891, Jeanne and Isidore Paquin opened their Maison de Couture at 3 Rue de la Paix in Paris, next to the celebrated House of Worth.
+In 1891, Jeanne and Isidore Paquin opened their Maison de Couture at No. 3 Rue de la Paix, next to the celebrated House of Worth.
 Jeanne was in charge of design, while Isidore ran the business.

 Initially, Jeanne favored the pastels in fashion at the time.
 Eventually, she moved on to stronger colors like black and her signature red.
 Black had been traditionally the color of mourning.
 Jeanne made the color fashionable by blending it with vividly colorful linings and embroidered trim.

 Jeanne Paquin was the first couturier to send models dressed in her apparel to public events such operas and horse races for publicity.
 Paquin also frequently collaborated with the illustrators and architects such as Léon Bakst, George Barbier, Robert Mallet-Stevens, and Louis Süe.
 She was also known to collaborate with the theatre, in a time when other houses rejected collaboration.
 In 1913, a New York Times reporter described Jeanne as "the most commercial artist alive".